wilsonte-umich/HiFiRe3/README.md

 perl alias.pl hf3
 ```

-Answer 'y' to add the alias to your bash profile.
+Answer 'y' to add the alias to your bash profile, then

-Reload a new shell to activate the alias for use.
+reload a new shell to activate the alias for use.

 If you prefer not to use an alias,
 add the installation directory to your PATH variable